* Asian and European stocks boosted by China stimulus

 * Oil inches higher after tensions in Iraq

-In addition, U.S. President Donald Trump tweeted that a long-awaited Phase 1 trade pact with Beijing would be signed on Jan 15.
+News that China’s central bank was freeing another 800 billion yuan ($115 billion) for its economy came after U.S. President Donald Trump tweeted on Tuesday that a long-awaited trade pact with Beijing would be signed on Jan 15.

 “Over a longer-term horizon, we believe global stocks have greater performance potential than global bonds, supported by continued growth and moderate inflation,” Franklin Templeton said in its 2020 outlook, although it stressed it remained cautious for now.

-Some gloomy euro zone manufacturing PMI data were revised higher, which pushed up inflation expectations and saw Germany’s 15-year bond yield briefly turn positive for the first time since July.
+An upward revision to some otherwise gloomy euro zone manufacturing PMI data pushed inflation expectations higher.
+Germany’s 15-year bond yield briefly turned positive for the first time since July.

 “Although firms grew somewhat more optimistic about the year ahead, a return to growth remains a long way off,” said Chris Williamson, chief business economist at IHS Markit, which compiles the purchasing manager indices.

-After the stimulus in Beijing, China’s yuan closed at 6.9631 , its strongest finish against the dollar since Aug.
-2. The offshore yuan also gained after an initial downward move .
+After the stimulus shot in Beijing, China’s yuan closed at 6.9631, its strongest finish against the dollar since Aug.
+2. The offshore yuan also gained after an initial downward move.

-The cut in reserve requirements had been expected before January’s Lunar New Year holidays and after Premier Li Keqiang’s pledge last month to provide more stimulus.
+The stimulus -- a cut in banks’ reserve requirements -- had been expected before January’s Lunar New Year holidays and after Premier Li Keqiang’s pledge last month to provide more stimulus.

 China’s blue-chip CSI300 index, one of the world’s best performers last year, rose 1.4%, reaching its highest since Feb.
 7, 2018.
 Hong Kong’s Hang Seng added 1.25%.